SunnysideAaron/go-rsql/README.md

 This is a small RSQL helper library, written in golang.
 It can be used to parse a RSQL string and turn it into a database query string.

-Currently, only mongodb is supported out of the box (however it is very easy to extend the parser if needed).
+Currently, mongodb and SQL is supported out of the box.
+It is very easy to create a new parser if needed.

-# basic usage
+## basic usage (mongodb)

 ```go
 package main